shaayansaksena/Privacy-Policy/index.md

 **User choices and controls**
 - Enable or disable tracking in Options or the popup.
-- Grant or deny HTTPS site access and revoke later in `chrome://extensions`.
-- Enable or disable SPA route tracking (`webNavigation`) in Options.
 - Edit categories and productivity flags (Productive/Unproductive/Misc).

 **Limited Use disclosure**